google/asylo/asylo/examples/sgx_release_enclaves/README.md

 ## Notes

-*   To launch a release enclave, the private key that signed the enclave must be on Intel's whitelist.
-You can get the latest version of the whitelist [here](http://whitelist.trustedservices.intel.com/SGX/LCWL/Linux/sgx_white_list_cert.bin).
+*   To launch a release enclave, the private key that signed the enclave must be on Intel's allowlist.
+You can get the latest version of the allowlist [here](http://whitelist.trustedservices.intel.com/SGX/LCWL/Linux/sgx_white_list_cert.bin).
-    The whitelist must be installed on the machine as part of the PSW.
-The PSW may periodically contact the Internet to refresh the Intel key whitelist.
+    The allowlist must be installed on the machine as part of the PSW.
+The PSW may periodically contact the Internet to refresh the Intel key allowlist.
 *   To run a release enclave built for the SGX hardware backend, you need access to SGX hardware.